#Lentil Protein Market

 Text

-16 Plant-Based Protein Sources
+18 Plant-Based Protein Sources

 Tumblr media

-1) Lentils - Lentils are a cheap nutritional powerhouse, and provides about 17 grams of protein per cup.
-They're also very flexible, you can have them as your main protein source of a meal, use them to substitute mince in a pasta dish, make burgers out of them, or put them in a stir fry or with rice and veg with some seasonings.
-They are cheap and convenient if you buy them canned, since they're ready to eat, though I would recommend at least warming them up.
+1) Lentils - Lentils are a cheap nutritional powerhouse, and provide about 17 grams of protein per cup.
+They’re also very flexible, you can have them as your main protein source of a meal, use them to substitute mince in a pasta dish, make burgers out of them, or put them in a stir fry or with rice and veg with some seasonings.
+They are cheap and convenient if you buy them canned, since they’re ready to eat, though I would recommend at least warming them up.

-2) Chickpeas - Chickpeas are a popular vegan staple, and it's not hard to see why.
-At approximately 14.5 grams of protein per cup, they're nutrient dense and very flexible.
+2) Chickpeas - Chickpeas are a popular vegan staple, and it’s not hard to see why.
+At approximately 14.5 grams of protein per cup, they’re nutrient-dense and very flexible.
 Use them to make hummus or falafel, as the main protein source of a curry, on their own with rice or worked into a salad.
 You can also just air fry/grill them with some oil and spices for a convenient, crunchy snack.

 3) Oats - A cup of dry oats is around 11 grams of protein by itself.
 Making it with a cup of oat milk brings that up to 14 grams, throw in a tablespoon of peanut butter and you’re up to about 17.5 grams at breakfast, and all those ingredients are pretty cheap and very filling.
 You could add something like nuts or chia seeds as a topping to stretch that to well over 20 grams.

-4) Nuts - Peanuts are 9.5 grams per 1/4 cup, almonds are 7g, pistachios 6g, cashews 5g, hazelnuts 5g, brazil nuts 4.75g, walnuts 4.5g and pine nuts are 4.5g.
+4) Nuts - Peanuts are 9.5 grams per ÂŒ cup, almonds are 7g, pistachios 6g, cashews 5g, hazelnuts 5g, brazil nuts 4.75g, walnuts 4.5g and pine nuts are 4.5g.
 You can buy 1kg bags of mixed nuts for a little bit cheaper and keep them in a jar for a healthy snack.
-I find it better to buy a bag that doesn't have peanuts in then add the peanuts later, as mixes that include peanuts tend to be less for your money.
-Peanut butter is also a cost effective way to add protein to many snacks and meals.
+I find it better to make your own mix, or buy a mixed bag that doesn’t have peanuts in then add the peanuts later, as mixes that include peanuts tend to work out as less for your money.
+Peanut butter is also a cost-effective way to add protein to many snacks and meals.

-6) Seitan - When cooked, seitan closely resembles to look and feel of red meat.
+6) Seitan - When cooked, seitan closely resembles to look and feel of meat.
 It is made of wheat gluten and has 25 grams of protein per 100 gram serving.
 It is not very widely available in supermarkets, but try your local Asian market, where it will usually be cheaper as well.
-It's a bit of a hassle, but you can also make your own at home, which is extremely cheap as it's just wheat gluten, yeast, plant milk, miso and spices.
+It’s a bit of a hassle, but you can also make your own at home, which is extremely cheap as it’s just wheat gluten, yeast, plant milk, miso, and spices.

-9) Grains - All grains are good for protein, these include quinoa, spelt, brown/wild rice, teff, amaranth and sorghum.
-They can range anywhere between 5 and 8 grams per 100 grams, and you'll usually be serving them with some sort of protein source.
-They're also an excellent source of fibre and carbohydrates, which are also important for training and general health.
+10) Grains - All grains are good for protein, these include quinoa, spelt, brown/wild rice, teff, amaranth, and sorghum.
+They can range anywhere between 5 and 8 grams per 100 grams, and you’ll usually be serving them with some sort of protein source.
+They’re also an excellent source of fibre and carbohydrates, which are also important for training and general health.
 Quinoa in particular provides all 22 essential amino acids.

-14) Nutritional Yeast - No vegan list is complete without mentioning it, it's a vegan staple for its nutty, cheesy flavour, as well as being an easy source of vitamin B12.
-It's a complete protein that has 8 grams of protein per 16 grams serving, making it an easy way to add more protein to things like pizza, pasta dishes or a jacket potato.
-Use it to make cheesy sauces, or just sprinkle it on anything you'd have previousy added parmesan cheese to.
+15) Nutritional Yeast - No vegan list is complete without mentioning it, it’s a vegan staple for its nutty, cheesy flavour, as well as being an easy source of vitamin B12.
+It’s a complete protein that has 8 grams of protein per 16 grams serving, making it an easy way to add more protein to things like pizza, pasta dishes, or a jacket potato.
+Use it to make cheesy sauces, or just sprinkle it on anything you’d have previousy added parmesan cheese to.

-16) Protein/Meal Powders- Even the cheaper powders are around 18g of protein per scoop, so a shake is an easy way to add more protein to your diet, or you can stir it into oatmeal to get most of your daily requirements over breakfast.
-Some meal replacement shakes, like Huel Black, are around 40 grams of protein per serving (2 scoops) even when made with just water, providing a cheap and easy way to have a high protein and nutritious meal without any prep or fuss.
-Add some peanut butter and plant milk to make them tastier and even higher in protein.
-(I don't accept sponsorship or commissions from any brand and I don't have any affiliate links.
-Any product recommendations are based solely on my own experience.)
+18) Meal Replacement Powders - Some meal replacement shakes, like Huel Black, are around 40 grams of protein per serving (2 scoops) even when made with just water, providing a cheap and easy way to have a high protein and nutritious meal without any preparation or fuss.
+This is the one I use, but a lot of the diet and meal replacement shake options are vegan and are generally high in protein.
+If you're trying to just add protein then a protein shake will be more cost-effective, but as a high protein replacement for an actual meal, they are good to have around.
+Note: I don’t accept sponsorship or commissions from any brand and I don’t have any affiliate links.
+Any product recommendations are based solely on my own experience.

-98 notes · View notes
+149 notes · View notes

-dailyanarchistposts · 2 months ago
+dailyanarchistposts · 4 months ago

 Text